embl-cba/imagej-courses/imagej-practical.md

 	- [Image > Adjust > Threshold]
 	- [Analyze > Analyze Particles]

+&nbsp

+&nbsp

+&nbsp

 ## Segmentation with uneven background

-If there is a strong uneven background in your image segmenting the objects just with thresholding will not work.
+If there is a strong uneven background in your image segmenting the objects with just one threshold will not work.

-Ways to combat this are:
+Ways to combat this challenge are:

 - Local background subtraction
+	- If possible, this is the best method because it also corrects the intensities in your image in the right way.
 - Local tresholding
+	- Works, but does not correct intensities.
 - Edge enhancement combined with 'fill holes' (not shown)
+	- Also works, but also in fact even alters your intensities in a bad way.

 Example data:
 - ../data_new/uneven-background/blobs-with-background.tif
 - ../data/workflow_autophagosomes/autophagosomes_raw.tif

-### Local background subtraction
+### Activity: Try different local background subtraction methods

-Workflow:
 - Try different **local background subtraction** methods (see [here](#local-background-subtraction) for more detailed examples)
-	- Subtract a **mean** filtered version of the image from the original
 	- Subtract a **median** filtered version of the image from the original
 	- Subtract a morphological **opening** of the image from the original (i.e. do a **top-hat** filter)
-	- Use "Subtract background" method
+	- Use ImageJ's "Subtract background" method
 - After local background subtraction, segment the objectis with a global intensity threshold and connected component analysis
-- Fiji commands:
+- ImageJ commands:
 	- [Process > Filters > Mean]
 	- [Process > Filters > Median]
 	- [Process > Filters > Minimum]
 	- [Process > Filters > Maximum]
 	- [Process > Image Calculator]
 	- [Process > Subtract Background]
+	- [Image > Adjust > Threshold]
+	- [Analyze > Analyze Particles]

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 ## Automated global thresholding